-The SEMIS Coalition is the regional hub for the Great Lakes Stewardship Initiative
+The SEMIS Coalition is a regional hub for the Great Lakes Stewardship Initiative

 To achieve their mission, the GLSI focused on “creative a culture of stewardship” and engaging students in their local communities, both through experiencing the rich natural resources of the Great Lakes State and to understand important environmental issues and solutions to pressing civic concerns.